 Within a musket range of Yorktown Battlefield, the sun rises on a military encampment like those that housed General Washington’s army on the eve of victory over the British in October of 1781.

 On a re-created late-18th-century farm, the everyday tasks of raising crops, preserving and preparing food, and processing flax and cotton for cloth go on once more.

-At the Yorktown Victory Center, outdoor living-history interpretations, hundreds of original artifacts and an evocative film, "A Time of Revolution," paint a vivid picture of the times surrounding the war’s end.
+At the American Revolution Museum at Yorktown, outdoor living-history interpretations, hundreds of original artifacts and an evocative film, "A Time of Revolution," paint a vivid picture of the times surrounding the war’s end.

 Your path through history will go deep into the lives of ordinary people caught up in the struggle and spirit of the American Revolution.
 In the innovative Witnesses to Revolution Gallery, 10 of those who were there will speak to you in their own words.
 Among them, a Continental Army officer, a woman captured and adopted by Seneca Indians, a plantation owner and a slave.

 You’ll learn about Yorktown’s history and the diversity of the international military forces that converged on the town in 1781.
 From exhibits depicting the lot of the ordinary soldier and medical care during the war, you’ll descend to an exhibit devoted to Yorktown’s sunken fleet — vessels scuttled by the British in a vain attempt to forestall defeat.
 The American Revolution and the Siege of Yorktown were events of epic proportions.
 Here, you’ll discover that both also had intriguing human dimensions.